makkus/freckles_website/pages/02.blog/declarative-scripting-using-ansible-modules-and-roles/item.md

 ### `args`

-This `key` gathers all user specify-able command=line arguments to the *frecklecutable*.
+This `key` gathers all user specify-able command-line arguments of the *frecklecutable*.
 Under the hood this uses the [Click python package](http://click.pocoo.org/6/), so you can use most of the 'click'-supported options for such an option or argument.
 More details can be found in the *freckles* documentation, but here's a quick example of the kind of customization that's possible:

 ```yaml
 become_root: